 The TPIV technique provides volumetric, three-component velocity-field measurements and enables access to the complete velocity-gradient tensor, which serves as the basis for determining key fluid-dynamic quantities, such as the divergence, vorticity, principal strain-rate components, and tensor invariants.
-(In contrast, two-dimensional PIV techniques provide incomplete or biased measurements of these quantities in the presence of three-dimensional flow structures.)
-Volumetric three-component velocity data are critical for proper interpretation and analysis of high-speed imaging measurements in turbulent flows, because three-dimensional motion can complicate temporal data-sequence interpretation.
-However, high-speed TPIV measurements in turbulent flames are complicated by several factors: significant variations in particle seeding density, imaging noise, beam steering from the index-of-refraction gradients, and the requirements for high framing rates.
+(In contrast, 2-D PIV techniques provide incomplete or biased measurements of these quantities in the presence of 3-D flow structures.)
+Volumetric three-component velocity data are critical for the proper interpretation and analysis of high-speed imaging measurements in turbulent flows because 3-D motion can complicate temporal data-sequence interpretation.
+However, high-speed TPIV measurements in turbulent flames are complicated by several factors: significant variations in particle-seeding density, imaging noise, beam steering from the index-of-refraction gradients, and the requirements for high framing rates.

-A new experimental configuration in the Advanced Imaging Laboratory combines high-repetition-rate TPIV and hydroxyl (OH) laser-induced fluorescence (LIF) imaging (shown in Figure 1a.) to improve turbulent flame dynamics analysis.
-For the TPIV measurements, the particle-laden flow field is illuminated by a several-mm-thick laser sheet from a high-repetition pulsed laser.
+A new experimental configuration in the Advanced Imaging Laboratory combines high-repetition-rate TPIV and hydroxyl (OH) laser-induced fluorescence (LIF) imaging (shown in Figure 1a) to improve turbulent-flame dynamics analysis.
+For the TPIV measurements, the particle-laden flow field is illuminated by a several-millimeters-thick laser sheet from a high-repetition pulsed laser.
 Laser light scattered by submicron aluminum oxide particles is simultaneously imaged onto four high-speed complementary metal-oxide semiconductor (CMOS) cameras with different viewing angles.

 Structure of Strain Rate Field in Turbulent Jet Flames and Nonreacting Jets